eficode-academy/docker-katas/labs/06-volumes.md

 > _Hint: This lab only covers volumes on Docker for Linux.
 If you are on windows or mac, things can look different._

-Not everything can be in a container.
+Containers should be ephemeral.

 The whole idea is that you can start, stop and delete the containers without losing data.

+But how can we do that for persistent workloads like databases?

-So if you need to persist data, do it outside of the containers.
+We need a way to store data outside of the containers.

 You have two different ways of mounting data from your container `bind mounts` and `volumes`.

+### Bind mount

-**A bind mount** is the simpler one to understand.
+Is the simpler one to understand.
 It takes a host path, like `/data`, and mounts it inside your container eg. `/opt/app/data`.

 The good thing about bind mount is that they are easy and allow you to connect directly to the host filesystem.

 The downside is that you need to specify it at runtime, and path to mount might vary from host to host, which can be confusing when you want to run your containers on different hosts.

 With bind mount you will also need to deal with backup, migration etc. in an tool outside the Docker ecosystem.

-**A docker Volume** is where you can use a `named` or `unnamed` volume to store the external data.
-You would normally use a volume driver for this, but you can get a host mounted path using the default local volume driver.

-In the next section, you will get to try both of them.

-## Bind mounts

-So let's look at the [Nginx](https://hub.docker.com/_/nginx/) container.
+As an example, let's look at the [Nginx](https://hub.docker.com/_/nginx/) container.

 The server itself is of little use, if it cannot access our web content on the host.

 We need to create a mapping between the host system, and the container with the `-v` command: